nolirium/aroc/README.md

 # aroc
-Android on Chrome OS rooting shell scripts
+Android Root on ChromeOS - a pair of Chrome OS shell scripts to make a R/W copy of the Android container and copy su therein.

-## Prerequisites:
+## Prerequisites

 A Chrome OS device which supports Android Apps, with storage space for a ~1GB file in /usr/local.